 2. Manage your expectations

-So when they don’t meet our expectations, we feel like we failed and they feel like they’ve disappointed us.
 And they’re not wrong!
 But that’s not their fault — it’s ours.
-We have to be more mindful of when we are expecting our children to be a certain way and give them the space they need to be who they are without feeling any disappointment or push back from us.
+We have to be more mindful of when we are expecting our children to be a certain way and give them the space they need to be who they are without feeling any disappointment from us.

-First, my personal favorite, start reading lots of self-development books!
-It’s cheaper than therapy but still opens your eyes to new ideas, perspectives, and ways of discovering the parts of yourself that still need work or need to be healed.
-Gabrielle Bernstein’s Judgement Detox is really good for uncovering habitual belief systems.
+Start reading lots of self-improvement books!
+It’s more affordable than therapy but still opens your eyes to new ideas, perspectives, and ways of discovering the parts of yourself that still need some work or healing.
+Dr. Nicole LePera’s How to Do the Work is really good for uncovering childhood trauma and finally healing it.

 4. Consider creating a daily routine